Prag8855/aab/content/guides/sorting-trash-in-germany.md

 ### Paper and cardboard

 - **🔵 Paper and cardboard ➞ blue bin**
-    This includes egg cartons, bread bags, envelopes (even with plastic windows[^6]). newspapers and magazines.
+    This includes egg cartons, paper bread bags, envelopes (even with plastic windows[^6]). newspapers and magazines.
 Flatten boxes before you put them in the bin.[^7]
 - **🟡 [Grüner Punkt logo](/glossary/Gr%C3%BCner%20Punkt) or [Tetra Pak logo](/glossary/Tetra%20Pak) ➞ yellow bin**
 - **🟡 Paper + plastic packaging ➞ yellow bin**
-    This includes bread bags with plastic windows,[^8] but not envelopes with plastic windows.[^9]
+    This includes plastic bread bags, but not paper bread bags with transparent windows, and not paper envelopes with transparent windows.[^9]
 - **🟡 Milk cartons ➞ yellow bin**[^10]
     Plastic milk bottles have a *[[Pfand]]*.
 - **🟡 Tetra Pak ➞ yellow bin**